ssleyman/amazon-rekognition-social-media/README.md

 1. Sign in to your AWS account.
 1. Get familiar with the facial detection features of Rekognition by completing the following tutorial: https://aws.amazon.com/getting-started/tutorials/detect-analyze-compare-faces-rekognition/
-1. Note the additional demos provided in the Rekognition AWS Management Console.
+1. While in the Rekognition page of the AWS Management Console, note the additional demos provided.
+Test out demos on 'Object and scene detection' and 'Text in image' now or at a later time.
+1. Choose the Image Moderation demo by clicking on 'Image Moderation' under 'Demos'
+1. Analyze the sample images.
+Note the Response for the swimwear image and the confidence level of over 90%.

 ## Image Moderator
 Now build the Image Moderator.
 This example uses a Slack chatbot and AWS Lambda to call the Rekognition Detect Unsafe Images API.
 The architecture is explained below.